General Policy Information

 Any employee participating in university benefits when terminating will be sent COBRA paperwork after the termination is processed in HCM.

 Yes, a terminating employee should complete the Employee Termination Checklist with his/her supervisor.
 The checklist requires that the employee return all university property, equipment, work materials, tools, research data/material, and notes, and for reconciling outstanding expenses, fines, and other debts.
-The terminating employee is also responsible for returning keys, identification cards, parking hangtag, etc. The Employee Termination Checklist must be completed and returned to the HR Records Office prior to the effective date of termination.
+The terminating employee is also responsible for returning keys, identification cards, parking hangtag, etc. The Employee Termination Checklist should be completed and returned to the HR Records Office prior to the effective date of termination.

 The university wants to better understand what employees’ value most in their workplace and why they leave, and therefore request that departing employees complete a confidential exit survey.
 If a terminating employee wishes to speak to someone in person regarding their work experience, the employee can contact the HR Service Center at 216.368.6964 or AskHR@case.edu.
 The feedback that employees provide is a helpful driver for organizational improvement.